Charts and graphs are often used to summarize data. They make it easy to see trends and the amount of variation in the information being studied.

-If you want to take the IELTS academic writing exam, you also need to be able to discuss them: to summarize the main features of one or more charts, and to make comparisons when appropriate.
+If you want to take the IELTS academic writing test, you also need to be able to discuss them.
+Task 1 asks you to summarize the main features of one or more charts and to make comparisons when appropriate.

 Technically, graphs are one kind of chart.
-(Other kinds of charts include diagrams and tables—any way to visually summarize and compare data.)
+(Other kinds of charts include diagrams and tables.
+Charts include any way to visually summarize and compare data.)

-The rest of this page will show examples of different kinds of charts and graphs, explain them, and demonstrate the most important vocabulary you will need in order to discuss them yourself.
+The rest of this page will show examples of different kinds of charts and graphs.
+It will explain them and show the most important vocabulary you will need to discuss them yourself.
 Be sure to study the title and labels of any chart carefully, so you will know what it tells you (and what it doesn’t!)

 Of 242 total pages (excluding newsletter back issues), 118 or 48% were vocabulary-related.
 (Just over half of those were practice pages.)

-There were 34 pages teaching or practicing reading and other skills (writing & listening), 29 for grammar (also about half explanations and half practice pages), and 27 for tests and games, combined.
+There were 34 pages teaching or practicing reading and other skills (writing & listening).
+There were 29 for grammar (also about half explanations and half practice pages), and 27 for tests and games, combined.
 Lesson plans, worksheets, and other help for teachers included 22 pages, and there were 12 other site pages.

 Here’s one way to describe this chart and explain its main points: